 Saturday Accelerated Programs

-Throughout the school year, Galapagos Rockford offers a variety of one day class offerings on Saturdays.
+Galapagos Rockford offers a variety of one day class offerings on Saturdays.
 Galapagos partners with Northwestern University to offer a variety of accelerated classes for grades 3rd-8th.
 Classes are held at the Lower Academy for all grade levels.
 The classes are supported by GRCS staff and taught remotely by NU teachers.

 - Single-day, 3.5 hour experiences on weekends during the school year